Bolicrad/portfolio/source/portfolio/index.md

 * Period: Feburary 2020 - May 2020
 * Engine: Cocos Creator

-This game is a contract work from an individual who wanted to bring the experience of rolling dice with friends from the bar to virtual, as the covid breakout made it impossible to gather together in the bar.
-I systematically learned the rule of the desired dice game, then made it digital with my artist cooperator Chuxian Wang.
-The core engineer problem is online communication: Finally, I discovered a new cloud framework provided by WeChat, with which I could create sessions for the online play without any server-end codes.
+This game is a contract work from an individual who wanted to bring the experience of Liar's Dice to virtual, at the time when covid breakout made it impossible to gather together in the bar.
+I systematically learned the rule of the Liar's Dice game, then made it digital with my artist cooperator Chuxian Wang.
+The core programming problem is online communication, and finally I utilized a cloud FaaS framework provided by WeChat, with which I could create sessions for the online play without any server-end codes.

 ### Try the live demo in Wechat by scanning this QR code (Chinese version only)